 Predictably, frustrated hunters who recently gathered at a Washington Wildlife Commission meeting held in Colville, Washington, blamed their lack of success in the field on the growing numbers of wolves, bears, and mountain lions.
 The increased frequency of large predator sightings in towns and rural areas across Washington, including a recent attack by a mountain lion on a nine year old girl, have raised concerns about public safety.
 Meanwhile, ranchers across the region continue to face unsustainable livestock losses due to predation by multiple large carnivore species.
 All this frustration is a direct result of our state’s wildlife management philosophy, which has undergone a sea change in recent years.

 In reality, predator proliferation policies, like those enacted in Washington state, will inevitably result in reductions in ungulate populations to the extent that entire regions could become utterly devoid of game.
-Wildlife managers, (including the former chief of the USFWS responsible for implementing U.S. wolf proliferation policies, Ed Bangs), warned us decades ago that eventually the number of human hunters would have to be reduced as prey species were consumed by growing populations of wolves and other protected predators.
+Wildlife managers, (including Ed Bangs, the former chief of the USFWS responsible for implementing wolf reintroduction in the U.S.), warned us decades ago that eventually the number of human hunters would have to be reduced as prey species declined due to increased depredation by growing numbers of wolves and other protected predators.

 To say that REWILDING differs radically from how our wildlife populations have been managed for over a century would be an understatement.
-For generations of Americans, the North American Model of Wildlife Conservation supported the notion that wildlife is a public trust, that hunting was an American birthright, and that wildlife species, especially game animals, should be managed in a way that insured healthy populations forever.
-REWILDING replaces these long established “stewardship tenets” with woke notions of “wildlife equity”.
-To put it bluntly, REWILDING elevates the status of large carnivores to a position equal or above that of humans.
-In fact, according to the most radical devotees of REWILDING, the human factor should be removed from wildlife management considerations altogether.
-Instead, REWILDING advocates preach that large apex predators can, and will, do a better job of managing game species than human hunters ever could.
-True believers claim that prey species exist to feed carnivore species, they should not be considered, or managed, as food for humans.
+For generations of Americans, the North American Model of Wildlife Conservation supported the notion that wildlife is a public trust, that hunting was an American birthright, and that wildlife species, especially game species, should be managed in a way that insured healthy populations into perpetuity for the benefit of the American people.

 Perhaps the most revealing indicator of the mindset of those gathered for this “by invitation only retreat”, was the menu.
 Conference sponsors included a coalition of REWILDING advocacy groups including the Wild Fish Conservancy, the Conservation Angler, the Center For Biological Diversity, the Humane Society of the United States, Washington Wildlife First, and other far left animal rights groups.
 Not surprisingly, the menu was completely devoid of animal products.
 According to the conference website, “We will be offering attendees vegan meals, lodging in a rustic camp environment, and the opportunity to spend time in a beautiful setting with other dedicated advocates – including individual activists and representatives from local, state, and national groups.”